📢 New features & changes

 ← Back to home

-What is Quebec's Law 25?
+What is Quebec's privacy law (Law 25)?

 The main phases took effect in September 2022, September 2023, and September 2024.
 In 2022, several immediate obligations around governance and confidentiality incidents began to apply.
 In 2023, organizations were expected to make privacy notices easier to access, strengthen impact-assessment practices, and clearly designate the person responsible for personal information protection.
 In 2024, further expectations followed, including mechanisms related to portability and better circulation of information for individuals.